 Q When do I get the results?

-A Preliminary findings will be discussed with you at discharge.
-A full report will be sent to your veterinarian, usually within 2-4 days.
+A Preliminary findings will be discussed with either your veterinarian at discharge or with Dr Ross in the afternoon via a phone call, where payment can also be made oer the phone at this time and a receipt e mailed to you.
+For Abdominal Ultrasounds a report will be given to your Veterinarian on the day.
+For Echocardiagrams, a full report will be sent to your veterinarian, usually within 2-4 days.
 Sometimes you will need to see your veterinarian again to discuss the findings, start medications or plan further tests or treatment.

 Results from Laboratory samples taken are usually received in 24hours for FNA, and 5-7days for Tru-cut biopsies.